-Connecting the case power button to the motherboard is a fairly simple processor.
-You will certainly need your motherboard’s manual for this though.
+Connecting the case power button to the motherboard is a relatively simple procedure.
+You will undoubtedly need your motherboard’s manual for this, though.

-Basically, to connect power button to motherboard, you need to locate the correct pair of pins (aka terminals) on the motherboard that are intended for power switch.
+To connect the power button to the motherboard, you need to locate the correct pair of pins (aka terminals) on the motherboard that is intended for the power switch.

-These pins are often located on a block called the “Front Panel Header”.
-The front panel header not only has the pins for the Power Switch but also for Reset, Power LED, motherboard Speaker etc.
+These pins are often located on the “Front Panel Header” block.
+The front panel header has the pins for the Power Switch and Reset, Power LED, Motherboard Speaker, etc.

-If all this sounds to confusing to you, do not fret as the following text will detail how to connect power button to motherboard.
+If all this sounds too confusing, do not fret; we will discuss how to connect the power button to the motherboard in detail.

 Learning Some Preliminary Jargon

-I recommend that you keep the definition of the following two term in mind for this article
+I recommend you keep the definition of the following two terms in mind for this article.

 1. Electrical Pins

 A typical motherboard has several pins for different purposes.
-For instance, you may find pins for USB ports, pins for motherboard fans etc. For the purpose of power button, we are interested in the SW_PW or Power Switch pins.
+For instance, you may find plugs for USB ports, motherboard fans, etc. We are interested in the SW_PW or Power Switch pins for the power button.

-Header is a basically another name for connectors for motherboards that have several male pins.
-Often, different pins on a header serve a different purpose.
+The header is another name for connectors for motherboards with several male pins.
+Often, different pins on a header serve another purpose.

 The Power Switch pins are located on the Front Panel Header.